GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Wi-Fi is like love, invisible, but you know when it's not there."
+Quote of the day : "Computers do what you tell them, not what you want."

 ### My freelance developer site creation